 Revenue Recognition: All of the Corporation's regulated utilities, except for Belize Electricity, recognize revenue on an accrual basis.
 As required by the PUC, Belize Electricity recognizes electricity revenue on a billed basis.
 Prior to January 1, 2006, Newfoundland Power also recognized electricity revenue on a billed basis.
 Effective January 1, 2006, Newfoundland Power adopted, on a prospective basis, the accrual method for recognizing revenue as approved by the PUB.
 Recording revenue on an accrual basis requires use of estimates and assumptions.
-Customer bills are issued throughout the month based on meter readings that establish gas and electricity consumption by customers since the last meter reading.
-The unbilled revenue accrual for the period is based on estimated gas and electricity sales to customers for the period since the last meter reading at the rates approved by the respective regulatory authorities.
-The development of the gas and electricity, population growth, economic activity, weather conditions and system losses.
+Customer bills are issued throughout the month based on meter readings that establish gas and electricity consumption by customers for the period since the last meter reading at the rates approved by the respective regulatory authorities.
+The development of the gas and electricity, spoulation growth, economic activity, weather conditions and system losses.
 The estimation process for accrued unbilled gas and electricity consumption will result in adjustments of gas and electricity revenue in the periods they become known when actual results differ from the estimates.
 As at December 31, 2007, the amount of accrued unbilled revenue recorded in accounts receivable was approximately \$309 million (December 31, 2006 - \$132 million) on annual consolidated operating revenues of \$2.72 billion (2006 - \$1.46 billion).